akshay-sophos/Epileptic-Seizure-Prediction/README.md

 # Epileptic-Seizure-Prediction
 Project on epileptic seizure prediction using Machine Learning on Signal Processing

-cnn_det.py: We detect the area of epileptic seizures using CNN from a long EEG data.
+cnn_2.py: We detect the area of epileptic seizures using CNN from a long EEG data.

-rnn_predict.py: We predict the onset of epileptic seizures using RNN
+rnn_1.0.py: We detect the epileptic seizures using RNN

+csv_to_edf.m: Matlab file to convert edf to csv

 tf_test.py : To check whether tf is using GPU